SerhatKumas/FrontendDev--BasicCalculator/README.md

 # FrontendDev--BasicCalculator

+- It is an interactive calculator
-- Basic calculator with user interface created with Html, css and bootstrap
+- Basic calculator with user interface created with Html, Css and Bootstrap
+- Calculating and display dynamic functionalities are handled by javascript
 - 2 numbers are entered by clicking on number buttons
-- Required transaction is done
+- Requested transaction is done and displayed on result screen

 ## Technologies